 FC (or 13 flashes) – Water hardness sensor

 Water hardness sensors monitor how hard the water is in your area and let you know when to add dishwasher salt to combat hard water.
 If the Salt reservoir is filled and adjusted correctly then the sensor in your machine may be faulty and you’ll need to fit a new one.

 Establishing the fault with your dishwasher is only half the job!
-Once you’ve found out the cause of your dishwasher woes you’ll need to replace a part in your machine in most cases to get it working well again.
+Once you’ve finished your Whirlpool dishwasher troubleshooting, you’ll need to replace a part in your machine in most cases to get it working well again.
 You’ll find the information to source and fit your spare part on our site including help finding the model number of your appliance and step by step how to guides for a variety of dishwasher repairs.
 So we highly recommend fixing your dishwasher yourself to save a fair amount of money (and get a great sense of achievement)!